 - 2 cups blueberries

 - 1/4 cup granulated sugar optional, for topping

 - Preheat oven to 350 degrees F. Lightly grease 15 muffins cups or line them with paper liners.

-- Whisk together flour blend with the baking powder, and salt in a small bowl.
+Whisk together the flour blend with the baking powder and salt in a small bowl.
 Set aside.

-- In a large bowl, combine butter and granulated sugar.
+In a large bowl, combine butter and granulated sugar.
 Beat on medium-low speed until thick.
-With the beater still running, add the eggs, and vanilla extract.
+With the beater still running, add the eggs.
 Beat until combined.

-- Add the dry ingredients and mix on low speed.
+Add the dry ingredients and mix on low speed.
 Mix until thick.
 Stop the mixer and add the milk and vanilla extract.
-Mix until a soft batter forms.
-The batter will be thick.
+Mix until a thick batter forms.

 - Gently fold in the blueberries with a rubber spatula.(If you are using frozen or cold blueberries, the batter will get VERY thick.
 This is totally normal.)